newstack-cloud/celerity-docs/docs/applications/resources/celerity-handler.md

 Handlers can be deployed to different target environments such as FaaS[^1], containerised environments, or custom servers.
 For containerised and custom server environments, the Celerity runtime is responsible for setting up the appropriate server or polling mechanism to handle incoming requests or messages and route them to the appropriate handler.

-In addition to being wired up to `celerity/*` resource types in the [linked from](#linked-from) section, handlers can be configured to respond to specific events in cloud services such as object storage, database streams, and other services where the event source is created outside of the blueprint; the `events` property of a handler is used to wire it up to these event sources created outside of a blueprint.

 ## Specification

 The specification is the structure of the resource definition that comes under the `spec` field of the resource in a blueprint.